FarronF/limerick-council-meetings/meetings/2022/02/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th January 2022.md

 On the proposal of Councillor Ruddle, seconded by Councillor Collins, it was agreed to allocate

-€500 for Newcastle West Christmas lights.---
+€500 for Newcastle West Christmas lights.
+---
 2

 On the proposal of Councillor Collins, seconded by Councillor Foley, it was agreed to allocate